TIER 4: MAX

 ❌ No bounce, hitching, or grip fails

 The trap bar deadlift must be clean from setup to lockout.
-It challenges your full-body tension and teaches true power through the hips while demanding stability from your grip, spine, and core.
+It tests full-body tension and delivers power through the hips — with no breaks in grip, spine, or core.

 SPLIT SQUAT ( 50–70 LB DB) 6RPL